-THE Nigerian Defence says it is rehabilitating and releasing former Boko Haram fighters as a shift from the use of arms and weapons to a soft approach to the war against insurgency in North-eastern Nigerian where terrorism has plagued for over a decade.
+THE Nigerian Defence Headquarters said they are rehabilitating and releasing former Boko Haram fighters as a shift from the use of arms and weapons to a soft approach to the war against insurgency in North-eastern Nigerian where terrorism has plagued for over a decade.

 “We’ve applied what we call the Kinetic line of operation which is the military engagement of the terrorist group in battle and combat,” said Clement Nwachuku, Defence spokesperson.